Technical Deep Dive

 Report Issuesgithub.com/bolivian-peru/os-moda/issues

 The complete source code is open.
-Every daemon, every tool, every skill, every NixOS module — all in the repo.
-Install.sh is the fastest way to go from a bare server to a fully autonomous AI operating system.
+Every daemon, every tool, every skill, every NixOS module - all in the repo.
+Install.sh is the fastest way to go from a bare server to a fully autonomous AI infrastructure platform.

 Ready to give your agents an OS?

-9 daemons, 83 tools, post-quantum mesh, hash-chained audit — fully configured.
+10 daemons, 91 tools, post-quantum mesh, hash-chained audit, v1.3.0 unified event stream, v1.3.1 self-serve wedge recovery, v1.3.25 dual-signal wedge detection + runtime-tagged disk-persisted sessions - fully configured.
 One command to install.

 Get early access →